ChayutWo/chayutwo.github.io/aboutme.md

   <img src="{{ 'assets/img/chayutwo_fig_MIDS.jpg' | relative_url }}" width="350" title="Chayut Wongkamthong"/>
 </p>

 Hi!
 My name is Chayut Wongkamthong.
 I am from Thailand.
 My academic and professional background lies in the fields of data science and engineering.
-I have a strong belief in Bayesian approach, and I have working and research experiences in the following fields:
+I have a strong belief in Bayesian approach, and I have business and research experiences in the following fields:

 - Missing data
 - Bayesian nonparametric methods such as Dirichlet process (DP) mixture models
 - Radar signal processing
 - Numerical optimization
+- Banking and Finance
 - Petroleum engineering

 **Research interest**: Bayesian statistics, Missing data, Statistical machine learning, Numerical optimization

-In my free time, I enjoy reading manga (especially in genres such as drama, comedy, and slice of life).
-I also love playing online games such as DOTA2 with my friends.
+In my free time, I enjoy reading manga (especially drama, comedy, and slice of life).
+I also love playing online games such as DOTA2 and Magic The Gathering (MTG) arena with my friends.